Nexiclon XR Side Effects

 Generic Name: clonidine

 Note: This page contains side effects data for the generic drug clonidine.
 It is possible that some of the dosage forms included below may not apply to the brand name Nexiclon XR.

 For the Consumer

 Applies to clonidine: oral suspension extended release, oral tablet, oral tablet extended release

-Along with its needed effects, clonidine (the active ingredient contained in Nexiclon XR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, clonidine (the active ingredient contained in Nexiclon XR) may cause unwanted side effects that require medical attention.

 - Mental depression